 If you enter the thread pitch of the tap in the Pitch column of the tool table, the TNC compares the thread pitch from the tool table with the thread pitch defined in the cycle.
 The TNC displays an error message if the values do not match.

-Enter in machine parameter displayDepthErr whether the TNC should output an error message (on) or not (off) if a positive depth is entered.
+- Enter depth as negative - ► Enter in machine parameter displayDepthErr (No. 201003) whether the TNC should output an error message (on) or not (off) if a positive depth is entered